ketwaroo/minetest-k-recycler/readme.md

 The `hopper` mod simulates a player moving the items one at a time and I haven't found a reliable way to determine if it's a player doing the item adding or if it's the hopper in order to wait for a minimum stack.
 And rather than replicating the logic from the ABM definition to figure out which hopper is connected to what, I just added the manual check. `mineclonia`'s hopper API is more manual and allows for more ~~hacky workarounds~~ finetuning and control.

-## Limitations, todos, and known bugs
+## Limitations, todos, and other edgecases

 ### As usual, no warranty, liability for loss of etc.